top of page

 Teacher Retention

 The teacher shortage in the State of Nebraska poses a significant challenge to our education system and the future of our students.
 With a declining number of individuals pursuing careers in teaching and an increasing number of retiring teachers, the shortage threatens the ability of local districts to maintain the high quality of education provided to our children.
 To address this issue, we must prioritize policies that attract and retain talented educators.
-This includes strategies such as advocating for competitive compensation packages, offering incentives such as loan forgiveness programs for individuals pursuing teaching careers, expanding recruitment efforts, and promoting alternative certification pathways to bring professionals from diverse background into the teaching profession.
+This includes strategies such as advocating for competitive compensation packages, offering incentives for individuals pursuing teaching careers, expanding recruitment efforts, and promoting alternative certification pathways to bring professionals from diverse background into the teaching profession.
 Additionally, we should foster partnerships with local businesses and organizations to provide mentoring programs and professional development opportunities for teachers.
 By implementing these strategies, we can strengthen our education system and secure a brighter future for Nebraska's students.

 Objective Learning